ckodser/Scholar-PDF-Reader-with-TTS/README.md

 The following features are planned for future releases:

+- Shift enter for enter in chat/ double enter for sending the message.
 - Add the option for third party proxy servers for APIs
-- Add a guide for generating a token
+- improve the guide for generating a token
 - Adjusting reading speed, UI, backend, etc.
 - Add go to the reading part
 - Annotation/TTS/Ai Chats storage backup in the cloud (Google Drive, S3, or iCloud probably).